kubernetes/enhancements/keps/sig-node/5759-memory-manager-hugepages-verification/README.md

 ### Version Skew Strategy

-The feature is entirely within the kubelet and depends on cadvisor (vendored).
+The feature is entirely within the kubelet.
 No control plane or cross-component version skew concerns.

+- **Option A**: No version skew concerns (direct sysfs reading)
-Since cadvisor is vendored into kubelet, the kubelet and cadvisor versions are always synchronized.
-The `FreePages` field will be available when the feature gate is enabled.
+- **Option B**: Since cadvisor is vendored into kubelet, versions are synchronized

 ## Production Readiness Review Questionnaire